yatriks/foundation-jekyll/_interviews/yelitsa-jean-charles.md

 Looking back at my youth now, my interaction with race was is unsettling.
 I realize now that I purposefully went out of my way to avoid anything that had to do with Blackness.
 I didn’t want to look, sound, or be perceived as anything my peers would consider as Black.
 That was for a lot of reasons.
 Partially because of my culture as a Haitian-American and the way that I have seen Black immigrants talk about Black americans.
 As well as the way that Americans in general talked about and treated Black people.
 I saw how my friends and peers would call other Black girls and boys derogatory names because of their names, the way the dressed and talked.
 They saw them as inferior, so I felt that if I didn’t “assimilate” they would view me the same way.
 The sad thing is, it didn’t matter what I did because they would still see me as the Black girl who, despite being Black, was smart or talented.
 No amount of straightening my hair or “talking white” would save me from them viewing me as Other.

+>I didn’t want to look, sound, or be perceived as anything my peers would consider as Black.

 I came to art school, and I started seeing all these Black girls with natural hair.
 And I was like, “Hm, why do I straighten my hair?”
 I started questioning my own identity and why I did things, and through my conversations with other students of color, I developed the language to define my own experiences.
 Like, being the only Black person in the upper-level classes.
 Getting a high SAT score and people being surprised.
 Not being recognized for your academic achievements, but your white peers get recognized for every single thing they do.

 So activism was me going natural.
 And it was like Samson.
 His hair is his power?
 That’s what happened to me.
 I started growing my hair natural.
-And I began to talk about issues within the African diaspora, like colorism and internalized racism.
+And I began to talk about issues within the African diaspora, like [colorism](https://en.wikipedia.org/wiki/Discrimination_based_on_skin_color) and internalized racism.

 I spent my sophomore year experimenting with how I created work, talking about race.
 I did a bunch of pieces about hair, I did some drawings that got featured on a blog or two about women’s themes with nature and natural hair.
 And then my junior year, that’s when the whole Black Lives Matter movement happened.
 And I had already become really active with leadership on campus, and I was very frustrated with the fact that RISD is supposed to be this place where everyone is socially aware, like they understand things, but then tell me why I’m having conversations with people about Trayvon Martin and they’re like, “Well you know, Black people, if you just pulled your pants up, maybe you wouldn’t get killed or something!”

 So then I was like, “Nope, RISD is fucked up.”
 And so, I came back to school, and before school started I had been elected the president of the Black student group.
 I was like, “we are going hard.”
 Because everything I do has to come correct.
 So I opened the school year with a silent Black Lives Matter protest.
 And that set the tone for the entire school year.
 I helped organize a lot of programs on campus.
 We’ve had dialogues, we did work with the Black Student Union at Brown University, bringing in speakers to talk about these issues.

+>Just having to talk about racism is distracting me from my own progress and growth as a human being.
+I don’t have time.
+I don’t have to teach you anything.
+I don’t owe you shit.
+I’m gonna work on me, and I’m moving forward.

 I went to the Blacktivism conference at Harvard, and was really active on social media.
-That’s where my activism came in--having these dialogues with people, helping them understand where they’re going wrong with their understanding of race in America.
+That’s where my activism came in—having these dialogues with people, helping them understand where they’re going wrong with their understanding of race in America.

-I got a little bit of race fatigue, a little burn out, so I don’t do that as much anymore, because I realized I have to take care of myself--and it’s funny how racism works--just having to talk about it is distracting me from my own progress and growth as a human being.
+I got a little bit of race fatigue, a little burn out, so I don’t do that as much anymore, because I realized I have to take care of myself—and it’s funny how racism works—just having to talk about it is distracting me from my own progress and growth as a human being.
 I don’t have time.
 I don’t have to teach you anything.
 I don’t owe you shit.
 I’m gonna work on me, and I’m moving forward.

 **What do you see as the goal of the movement?
 Because I think a lot of people have a different idea of what they’re trying to accomplish.**